6859-sp21/final-project-sovereign-states-flags/README.md

 To take an example, the "crosses" insights panel explains how the Nordic cross design is used in the national flags of all independent Nordic countries, and represents Christianity and has an interesting origin in its traditions which date back to 11 June 1748 and regulations regarding Danish merchant ships.

-Section ? of the paper ?link describes ?.
+[Section 3.5 of the paper](https://github.com/6859-sp21/final-project-sovereign-states-flags/blob/main/final/FinalPaper.pdf) describes the design and implementation in further detail.